The Ambassador (1984 American film): Production

-The political thriller was loosely based on the 1974 crime novel 52 Pick-Up by Elmore Leonard.
-Leonard is not credited on the final credits and says on his official site, "Monahem (sic) Golan hired me to adapt my novel, Fifty Two Pickup, and set it in Tel Aviv.
+The political thriller was loosely based on the 1974 crime novel 52 Pickup by Elmore Leonard.
+Leonard is not credited on the final credits and says on his official site, "Monahem (sic) Golan hired me to adapt my novel, 52 Pickup, and set it in Tel Aviv.
 I wrote two drafts and then told him to get another writer.
-He did and the result was The Ambassador which has nothing to do with Fifty-Two Pickup.
+He did and the result was The Ambassador which has nothing to do with 52 Pickup.
 It has none of my characters, none of my situations, nothing.
 But he still owed me for the screen rights and had to pay up before he could release the picture."

-The Ambassador is the first use of film rights to Leonard's novel; in 1986 the novel was adapted under its original title, 52 Pick-Up, by Cannon Films under the direction of John Frankenheimer.
+The Ambassador is the first use of film rights to Leonard's novel; in 1986 the novel was adapted under the title 52 Pick-Up, by Cannon Films, and directed by John Frankenheimer.